Dungeons & Dragons Master Rules: Contents

-The Master Player's Book expands the spell lists for the cleric, magic-user, and druid classes.
+The Master Player's Book adds to the existing spell lists for the cleric, magic-user, and druid classes.
 It introduces the mystic class, an empty hand warrior.
-The book adds to the range of attack ranks for demihuman characters.
-The book provides rules for Weapons Mastery, a form of weapon specialization and proficiency, where the character starts as a Novice and rises to the rank of Grand Master.
-There is also a table listing all the weapons found in the D&D game, including all the restrictions (two-handed, use only in melee, etc.), costs, weights, damage at different levels of Mastery, defense uses, and special effects.
-This book includes experience rules, abilities, and spells for higher-level characters, new armor and weapons, and guidelines for sieges and siege equipment.
+The book adds to the available range of attack ranks that are meant for demihuman characters.
+The book provides rules for Weapons Mastery, a type of weapon specialization and proficiency, where the character rises from a Novice to the rank of Grand Master.
+There is also a table listing all weapons in the D&D game, including any usage restrictions (such as being two-handed, or only for melee), costs, weights, how much damage at each Mastery level, defensive uses, and any special effects.
+This book contains rules for how experience points, abilities, and spells function with higher-level characters, as well as new armor and weapons, and rules for sieges and siege equipment.

-The bulk of the Master DM's Book is taken up with an expansion to the lists of magical items and monsters.
-This book provides a set of firm guidelines for the DM on how to cope with such a high-magic, super-powerful campaign, including how to cope with the paperwork of having players run small empires, and a section on balancing encounters.
-The book introduces the concept of Anti-Magic, a property possessed by the game's Immortals, and certain monsters like beholders, which reduces or nullifies the effects of magic within its sphere of influence.
-This book covers rules for character-ruled realms, reality shifts, nonhuman spellcasters, and artifacts.
+The majority of the Master DM's Book features additions to the lists of magic items and monsters.
+This book provides a set of strict guidelines for the DM on how to handle a campaign involving such high-magic, super-powerful characters, including the paperwork involved in running small empires, and information on how to balance encounters.
+The book introduces the concept of Anti-Magic, which Immortals and particular monsters such beholders possess, which decreases or eliminates magical effects within its area of effect.
+This book contains rules for realms ruled by player characters, alterations to reality, nonhuman spellcaster characters, and magic artifacts.